Lesson 5: Who Needs an IP Strategy?

 In the entertainment sector, for example, the use of different forms of IP to strategic advantage has become increasingly important.

-Taylor Swift has cast a wide net in terms of trying to maximize her return on her various IP assets.
+Swift has cast a wide net in terms of trying to maximize her return on her various IP assets.

 HOW DID SHE DO THAT?

-The intent of these trademark applications is to capitalize on the sale of her merchandise in consumer markets and to deter possible infringement of her lyrics and song titles on third party consumer merchandise.
+The intent of these trademark applications is to capitalize on the sale of her merchandise in consumer markets and to deter possible infringement of her lyrics and song titles on third-party consumer merchandise.

-So long as the trademarked titles are used in association with the products and services for which they are registered, Taylor Swift will be able to stop competitors from using the same words in association with the same or confusingly similar products and services.
+So long as the trademarked titles are used in association with the products and services for which they are registered, Swift will be able to stop competitors from using the same words in association with the same or confusingly similar products and services.
 The song titles will remain associated with her.

-Taylor Swift has not only moved to protect her trademarks in the United States and other Western countries, she has registered her name as a trademark in China in association with a variety of products and services.
+Swift has not only moved to protect her trademarks in the United States and other Western countries, but she has registered her name as a trademark in China in association with a variety of products and services.

 In an effort to stop competitors from selling knock-off products under her name, she has also launched a clothing line targeted specifically to Chinese consumers.
-She is using an “authentication feature” which will allow customers to verify online whether they have purchased an authentic Taylor Swift product, as opposed to a knock-off.
+She is using an “authentication feature” that will allow customers to verify online whether they have purchased an authentic Taylor Swift product, as opposed to a knock-off.